ekand/bot2/README.md

 ### Python

+0. Clone this repository and, if needed, check out the appropriate feature branch.

+0.1.
+You will need your own Discord bot account with a token.
+See [here](https://interactions-py.github.io/interactions.py/Guides/02%20Creating%20Your%20Bot/).

 1. Create a virtual environment

 2. Install packages using either poetry or pip `poetry install` or `pip install -r requirements.txt`